salihabrik/alx-interview/0x0A-primegame/README.md

 - **Python Programming:**
   - Loops and conditional statements for implementing game logic and algorithms.
-  - Arrays and lists for storing the integers and tracking removed numbers.
+  - Arrays and lists for

-## Requirements
-- **Editors:** vi, vim, emacs

 ## Project Structure